hcliedtke/RforBiologists_UDSM/index.md

 Prior to the course, you should download and install both R and RStudio desktop on your system.
 Do so, by following [these instructions](https://posit.co/download/rstudio-desktop/).

+On the final day, we will have time to work with your own data. __please bring a dataset that you are currently working on__.
+It can be any type of data that is organized in some sort of table.

 ---
 ## Course Outline